Kitteh6660/Corruption-of-Champions-HTML/CONTRIBUTING.md

 * Track older NPCs using status effects.
 Instead, use the flags.
 The older NPCs will use the new flags.
 * Make too many content in one pull request.
 Try to focus on one specific content.
 You may add dependent content too.
 * Use copy and paste code that would make the code messier.
+* Use deprecated functions like choices() and simpleChoices().
+Use addButton instead.